-Voluntary Erasure (VE) from the doctors’ register is a granted by the General Medical Council (GMC) only in certain prescribed circumstances.
+Voluntary Erasure (VE) and Administrative Erasure from the doctors’ register is a granted by the General Medical Council (GMC) only in certain prescribed circumstances.

 Doctors should be cautious about the content of their VE application.
 Doctors often state too much or too little in documentation submitted to the GMC.
 A VE application/submission from a doctor could in certain circumstances be used against the doctor in FTP proceedings, if the doctor were to state something that formed an ill-considered admission or denial of matters in evidential issue.
 It might alternatively be used against a doctor in order to demonstrate a lack of insight or lack of effective remediation.